 - While we all know Jim Carrey's insane, he emphasises this as the Riddler.Riddler: Hey, Two-Face!
 Show me how to punch a guy!

 Two-Face: It's darn simple, my boy!
 Ball up the fist, reach way back, and assert yourself.
-(Two-Face knocks out a guard, smiling as he does it)
+(Two-Face knocks out a guard with a single blow, smiling as he does it)

 Riddler: Ooooh!
 That looks like fun!
 Let me try LET ME TRY!!
 All right... ball up the fist...